PROMETHEUS AND CHIRON

 He walked forward again, approaching steadily, keeping his attention sharp for anything uncanny.
 He gave his fear the concession of walking behind the woman’s bench instead of approaching from the front, and as his own shadow crossed her, he felt a strange shudder, as though the imagined roaches could use that shadow as a bridge to hurl themselves onto Tommy, infesting and infecting him.

-Of course, no such thing happened.
+No such transfer happened.
 Tommy reached the far end of the bench, walked around it, hesitated for a moment, then plopped himself down, twitching just a bit as he touched the cool metal.

 He glanced to the side.
 The woman didn’t seem to have noticed his arrival, wrapped up in her cocoon of misery.
 She shivered and hunched beside him—it was not extreme, and a person unfamiliar with opiate withdrawal might not recognize that she was doing anything other than bracing herself again a slightly chilly breeze.
 Tommy, however, was fairly sure he knew a bit of what she was experiencing.